dailystory/docs/articles/changelog/2020/april.md

 * updates to RhinoFit integration
 * updates to upgrade and license usage report
 * bug in old campaign license check path
+* bug in twilio status lookup for text messages

 ## April 14, 2020
 * bug in text message designer editor